 Nick told us that at the age of 12 he wrote on a piece of paper his desire to be a skater with Disney on Ice and now he’s celebrating six years with the cast.
 It was interesting to hear about the audition process and life on the road as a Disney on Ice star.
 Nick told us he misses having a home base, a kitchen and he finds the language barrier in some countries can be a challenge.
 But Nick’s eyes lit up when he told us of the joy of performing to crowds and skating as part of the show.
 It’s clear he loves what he does.

 AJ loves skating now and it’s amazing to see how far she’s come from those first tentative steps on the ice.
-Take a little peek in the video below.

 Of course there would be no show without Mickey and Minnie Mouse and Mickey made a guest appearance at the event we attended.
 He soon had AJ giggling with his antics as he compared their height.
 He better watch out because AJ is growing taller by the day.